 Explore the History of Expired Domains

 The Wayback Machine provides a way to see what a website looked like before its domain expired.
-This can help you find out if it engaged in disreputable activities, such as distributing viruses, pornography, pirated material or spam.
+This can help you determine if it engaged in disreputable activities, such as distributing viruses, pornography, pirated material or spam.

 Neglecting to background-check the expired domains that interest you before you invest in them might very well be a big mistake.
 You could be penalised for a previous owner’s actions.
 For example, internet filters might block access to your website or reject every email message you send.